 Caregivers in California are entitled to overtime pay under Wage Order 15, Wage Order 5, or the Domestic Workers Bill of Rights.
 The specific law or Wage Order that guarantees the right to overtime will depend on the facts, specifically whether the caregiver works in a private home or assisted living facility, and should the caregiver work in a private home, whether they are a personal attendant.
 A caregiver employment attorney can explain which law or Wage Order entitles you to overtime compensation after a brief phone consultation.

 Are you entitled to overtime pay?
-Call employment law attorney Jin Kim at (916) 299-9913 for a free phone consultation.
+Call our employment law attorney at (916) 596-1018 for a free phone consultation.
 Many caregivers are entitled to significant compensation for unpaid overtime depending on the length of employment and shifts.